JPEN

 ❼ Ochanomizu Origami Kaikan

-A place to easily enjoy the charms of Japanese washi paper and origami art of paper folding, with shops, galleries, etc., and options to tour the dyeing workshop (irregular operating schedule).
+A place to easily enjoy the charms of Japanese washi paper and origami art of paper folding.
+It features shops, galleries, and offers the opportunity to tour the dyeing paper workshop (irregular schedule).
 Origami and washi classes are also offered (reservations required).

 Ochanomizu (JR, Subway), Suehirocho (Subway), Shin-ochanomizu (Subway)